Official RgA Rules

 Notes:

-In a foursome or fivesome, if 3 tie for 1st place, the game is nullified.
-If 2 tie for 1st place, they split the money from the 2 losers.
+In a foursome or fivesome, if 2 tie for 1st place, they split the money from the losers.
+If 3 tie for 1st place, the game is null.